AstraZeneca/runnable/README.md

 Once the pipeline is proven to be correct and functional in any environment, there is zero code change required to deploy it elsewhere.
 The behavior of the runs are identical in all environments.
-Magnus is not a queuing or schedueling engine, but delegates that responsibility to chosen deployment patterns.
+Magnus is not a queuing or scheduling engine, but delegates that responsibility to chosen deployment patterns.

 ### Short Summary